nimblecrm/api-docs/docs/contacts/basic/update.rst

                 }]
             }
         }
-    will update field value with modifier "personal", but leave other modifier untouched.
+    will update field value with modifier "personal", but leave fields with other modifiers untouched.
 Result will be:

     .. code-block:: javascript